Abie's Irish Rose: Theater and films

-Although it initially received poor reviews—with the notable exception of The New York Times, which raved and said it would run for years—the Broadway play was a commercial hit, running for 2,327 performances between May 23, 1922, and October 1, 1927.
+Although it initially received poor reviews—with the notable exception of The New York Times, which reviewed it favorably—the Broadway play was a commercial hit, running for 2,327 performances between May 23, 1922, and October 1, 1927.
 At the time, this was the longest run in Broadway theater history, surpassing the record 1,291 performances set by the Winchell Smith and Frank Bacon 1918 play, Lightnin'.
 The show's touring company had a similarly long run and held the record for longest-running touring company for nearly 40 years, until that record was broken by Hello, Dolly! in the 1960s.
 The touring company's male lead was future Hollywood star George Brent, in his first major role; the female lead was Peggy Parry.

 Abie's Irish Rose was revived on Broadway in 1937 and again, in an updated version, in 1954.

 The play inspired two films.
 The first, released in 1928, stars Charles "Buddy" Rogers and Nancy Carroll, directed by Victor Fleming.
 A 1946 version stars Richard Norris and Joanne Dru, directed by A. Edward Sutherland and produced by Bing Crosby.
 The 1946 film was severely criticized for being at best, outdated, and at worst defamatory.

 The premise was widely imitated, and Anne Nichols sued one imitator, Universal Pictures, which produced The Cohens and Kellys, a motion picture play about an Irish boy who marries a Jewish girl from feuding families.
 However, in Nichols v.
 Universal Pictures Corp., the United States Court of Appeals for the Second Circuit found for the defendant, holding that copyright protection cannot be extended to the characteristics of stock characters in a story, whether it be a book, play or film.

 Radio

 A weekly NBC radio series, Abie's Irish Rose, replaced Knickerbocker Playhouse and ran from January 24, 1942, through September 2, 1944.
 Faced with listener protests about its stereotyped ethnic portrayals, the radio series was cancelled in 1945.
 Nichols wrote the scripts.
 Axel Gruenbert and Joe Rines directed the cast, which starred Richard Bond, Sydney Smith, Richard Coogan and Clayton "Bud" Collyer as Abie Levy.
 Betty Winkler, Mercedes McCambridge, Julie Stevens, Bernard Gorcey, and Marion Shockley portrayed Rosemary Levy.
 Solomon Levy was played by Alfred White, Charlie Cantor and Alan Reed.

-Others in the radio cast include: Walter Kinsella (as Patrick Murphy), Menasha Skulnik (Isaac Cohen), Anna Appel (Mrs. Cohen), Ann Thomas (Casey), Bill Adams (Father Whelan), Amanda Randolph (maid) and Dolores Gillenas (the Levys' twins).
+Others in the radio cast include: Charme Allen (as Mrs. Mueller), Richard Gordon, Roger DeKoven and Martin Wolfson (Rabbi Samuels, aka Dr. Samuels), Walter Kinsella (Patrick Murphy), Menasha Skulnik (Isaac Cohen), Anna Appel (Mrs. Cohen), Ann Thomas (Casey), Bill Adams (Father Whelan), Amanda Randolph (maid) and Dolores Gillenas (the Levys' twins).
 The announcer was Howard Petrie, and Joe Stopak provided the music.
 The opening theme music was "My Wild Irish Rose" by Chauncey Olcott.